Hello Friends ! Today we are going to perform an experiment on Li-Fi . First I'm going to tell you in brief about LiFi.

 - Other Lights are causing interference, try covering the setup or switch off the Light of the room

-If you are still having some problems regarding this then you free to ask questions
+If you are still having some problems regarding this feel free to ask questions

 Hope you enjoyed the Experiment and Keep Experimenting and Discover New Things